piyushsachdeva/10weeksofcloudops/Week6/README.md

-#Week Challenge: Configuration as a Code using Ansible and MongoDB 🚀
+# Week 6 Challenge: Configuration as a Code using Ansible and MongoDB 🚀

 ## Objective